fate-srd/book-of-hanz-content/BookOfHanz2021.md

 1. Keep consequences appropriate.
 I like to say “For someone to be Taken Out, they have to be Taken Out.”
 That’s my way of basically saying that you can’t shortcut the stress/consequences track by, say, throwing someone off of a cliff—if they still have stress/consequences, then maybe they’re holding onto the cliff, evaded your grab and twisted their ankle, etc. But it works for other rolls, too.
 A check to cast a trivial spell generally shouldn’t have the end of the universe as failure!
 This can be true even if it would “make sense”.
 Instead, take a higher-leveled view: Even if the particular spell failing would result in the end of the world, maybe a failure means something else—maybe it means that as part of casting the spell, something bad happens—or it takes longer than you expected—or possibly you realize that you don’t have something you need or can’t summon the energy.

 1. Help players with the rules and strategy!
 Man, if I could change one thing about the first couple of times I ran Fate, this would be it.
 Effective strategies in Fate aren’t always obvious to new players, and as such the game can be very frustrating.
-Make sure your players know how Create Advantage works, especially in a Conflict.
+Make sure your players know how Create Advantage (CA) works, especially in a Conflict.
 Make sure they know how to use CA to use their better skills against either environment opposition, or their opponents’ weaker skills.
 As a GM, constantly ask yourself “hey, what would I do if I was this player?” and suggest that to the players!
 Have a brief conversation with them about skill match-ups, stacking aspects granted via CA, and even the trade-offs between big hits (fewer rounds to take someone out, requires more shifts) and little hits (more rounds to take someone out, requires fewer shifts).

 1. Get your players used to success and failure in Fate!
 Specifically, make sure they know how tough it is to get Taken Out in a single blow!
 Put them through a Concession early if they’re not used to Fate, and show them how the game keeps going.
 Have them fail some rolls, and again show them how the game keeps going.
 Many gamers are used to games where “failure” = “game over”, so this is a key part of Fate for new players.